Get Licensed in Minnesota

 The Board will notify you by mail once you pass each exam.
 Once you pass both the PS and MNLS you will be instructed by mail how to apply for your license.
 The license fee is $120.

-Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license.
+Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license and issues you a license number.

 Regardless of when obtained, your license expires June 30th of every even-numbered year.